mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 You can read `this documentation <http://wiki.ros.org/rviz/DisplayTypes/Marker#Mesh_Resource_.28MESH_RESOURCE.3D10.29_.5B1.1.2B-.5D>`__ to learn how to do a custom marker using a mesh resource.

-You will also need to write ROS publishers and subscribers so please follow `this tutorial <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29>`__.
+You will need to write ROS publishers and subscribers so please follow `this tutorial <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29>`__.
 `Here <http://docs.ros.org/en/api/std_msgs/html/index-msg.html>`__ is a list of all ROS standard message types.
+We also use `callbacks and spinning <http://wiki.ros.org/roscpp/Overview/Callbacks%20and%20Spinning>`__.

 Because we use quaternions to set the orientation of some markers, it could be useful for you to read `this <https://scriptinghelpers.org/blog/how-to-think-about-quaternions>`__ if you don't know anything about it.